sanjay-lan/schizophrenia-classification-using-ANN/README.md

 1. Importing Libraries

-      Essential libraries such as TensorFlow, NumPy, Pandas, Matplotlib, and Scikit-learn are imported to facilitate data processing, model training, and evaluation.
+      Essential libraries such as TensorFlow, NumPy, Pandas, Matplotlib, Boruta and Scikit-learn are imported to facilitate data processing, model training, and evaluation.

 2. Data Loading and Preprocessing

       The dataset is loaded and cleaned by removing unnecessary columns.
 The Disease_Duration column is dropped because it has a lots of wrong information.

-      The Diagnosis column is balanced to ensure equal representation of classes.
+      For Diagnosis classification the Diagnosis column is balanced to ensure equal representation of classes.

+      For Suicide Attempt classification the Suicide Attempt column is balanced to ensure equal representation of classes.

-      Features are selected and split into independent (X) and dependent (y) variables.
+      Features are selected by using boruta feature selection technique and split into independent (X) and dependent (y) variables.

       The dataset is split into training and testing sets.

       Feature scaling is applied to normalize the data.

-3. Model Building and Training
+4. Model Building and Training

       An ANN model is initialized using the Sequential API.